 Listen to Clark talk about live TV streaming options on The Clark Howard Show Podcast

-AT&T said it had more than one million DirecTV Now subscribers at the end of its first year.
-Its “Live a Little” package is $35 per month and provides 60+ channels — with no cable box or long-term contracts.
+AT&T said it had 1.8 million DirecTV Now subscribers as of July 2018.
+Its “Live a Little” package is $40 per month after a $5 price hike and provides 60+ channels — with no cable box or long-term contracts.

 Local channels are included in the base bundle, plus popular networks like these: